Sigiriya Rock Fortress

 The Fascinating Story Behind Sigiriya

-The story of Sigiriya reads like a dramatic movie script!
-In the 5th century, Prince Kashyapa killed his father, King Dhatusena, to claim the throne.
-Fearing revenge from his brother Moggallana (the rightful heir), Kashyapa decided to build an impregnable fortress-palace on top of this massive rock.
+The story of Sigiriya reads like a dramatic movie script filled with family betrayal, royal ambition, and ultimate tragedy!
+In the 5th century AD, Prince Kashyapa committed the ultimate crime - he killed his own father, King Dhatusena, to steal the throne from his younger brother Moggallana, who was the rightful heir according to royal tradition.

 What Youll See During Your Visit